Quintero (surname)

 Quintero is a Spanish surname originating in the Spanish region of Galicia.
 The name comes from quinto or quinta which means "fifth".
+It may be that the term "quintero" originally referred to "A man who collects the King's Fifth Part".
+In other words, "A Tax Collector for the King of Spain".
+The King would have selected noble families who he could trust and rely on to gather the fifth part of everything that his subjects owned, produced, or cultivated.
+This was done yearly and went into the coffers of the King for his personal needs and to run his government.

-It is possible that a "quintero" was a renter of quintas (also known as haciendas, the Spanish equivalent to a ranch).
+It is also possible that a "quintero" was a renter of quintas (also known as haciendas, the Spanish equivalent to a ranch).
 The quintero would rent one-fifth of the land and pay as rent one-fifth of his produce of the land to the landlord.

-Others have suggested, not dissimilarly, that the surname is habitational, derived from a place called Quintero in Ourense province, so named from quinteiro, meaning "farmstead".
+It may also be the case that the surname is habitational, derived from a place called Quintero in Ourense province, so named from Galician quinteiro, meaning "farmstead".